Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ***Active frames*** are the ones that are played once triggered/activated.<BR>
 They have 2 possible triggers : Hitting the ***back*** button or coming back to animation screen from any other menu.<BR>
-Once triggered the active sequence will start to play. (ie. It won't wait for the passive sequence to end)<BR>
+Once triggered the active sequence will start to play. (ie. It won't wait for the passive sequence to end)

 An animation does **NOT** require active frame(s) to work.<BR>
 If no active frame, value must be set to ***0***.<BR>
 `Active frames:` value defines the activable sequence by the number of frames that will be picked up from the ones listed in ***Frames order***.